Axect/SplineLR/README.md

 # Cubic Hermite Spline-based Learning Rate Scheduler

-This project implements a concept for a Learning Rate Scheduler using Cubic Hermite Splines.
+This project implements a concept for a Learning Rate Scheduler using Cubic Hermite Splines to test learning rate decoupling problem.
 The scheduler provides a smooth transition between initial and final learning rates over the course of training epochs.

 ## Overview